jross365/LMStudio-Client/Docs/Dev-Journal.md

 💡 **- Idea  🐛 - Bug**

 ---
+### 07/21/2024
+I integrated **$global:LMStudioVars.FilePaths.DialogFilePath** into **Start-LMChat**.

+Under every circumstance:
+- If the key doesn't exist (*you have an old version of the config file, missing the key*), it is created (as "new") in $global:LMStudioVars.FilePaths (not saved to the Config File)

+**Start-LMChat**'s new code works like this:

+- **Start-LMChat -Resume** first looks at the *DialogFilePath* key

+- If the path is *not* valid (via **Test-Path**), it sets a flag to trigger a Dialog file selection (from History)
+- If the path is valid, it sets **$DialogFilePath** to the value in **$global:LMStudioVars.FilePaths.DialogFilePath**
+- The value is saved to the Config file via **Set-LMConfigOptions -Commit**

+- **Start-LMChat -Resume -FromSelection** works exactly like **Start-LMChat -Resume** used to work: it goes straight to Dialog file selection.
+- When a Dialog file is selected, it is saved to $Global:LMStudioVars.FilePaths.DialogFilePath
+- The value is saved to the Config file via **Set-LMConfigOptions -Commit**

+There's a recurring theme where I anticipate changes/improvements/updates will be far more time and effort-consuming than they end up being.
+I also find myself thanking my past self for doing things in particular ways.

+I'm looking into methods to separate **Get-Help** output from a psm1 file, I would like to avoid making it 8000 lines long, being 50% in-module documentation.

+That's it for now.

+---
 ### 07/18/2024
 Before doing anything else, I split up ✅ **Edit-LMSystemPrompt** into the ✅ **Add-** and ✅ **Remove-** functions that they should have been from the very beginning.